-A credit check (or credit search) is when a business or lender looks at your credit report to see your financial history and determine whether or not to lend to you.
+A credit check (or credit search) is when a business, or lender, looks at your credit report to see your financial history and determine whether they'll lend to you.
 Your credit report contains things like:

 - details of anyone you’re linked to financially